Preparing For Your Portfolio Review

 - Works that change with time, such as kinetic sculpture, animation, performance, live-action video, film, audio, etc.

-- Interactive projects (such as a game you programmed yourself) or work made with Arduino, Processing, Flash, etc.
+- Interactive projects (such as a game you programmed yourself) or work made with Arduino, Processing, Unity, etc.

-We understand that some of the above work (such as performance, installation, or some interactive media) will need to be presented in documentation.
-Applicants are also strongly advised to include images their sketchbooks.
+We understand that some of the above work (such as performance, installation, or some interactive media) will need to be presented in video documentation.
+Applicants are also strongly advised to include a few page spreads from their sketchbooks.

 - We recommend JPEG files of approximately 1MB, or roughly 1000x1000 pixels.
 Please don’t upload very high-resolution versions.

 - Please don’t include multiple variations of the same image taken with different camera settings; just pick one.

 - Flatwork (such as paintings, drawings or prints) should be scanned or photographed so as to fill the digital image completely.
 Please don’t include picture frames.